SimonMoynihan33/fur-ever-mates-adoption/README.md

 ### Nav Bar

-The Nav Bar of the page consists of a white background, the logo and links to each individual page.
+The Nav Bar of the page consists of a white background, the logo, and links to each individual page.

 - *Below 768px:* On screens below 768px, the navbar condenses and the links are hidden behind a down arrow dropdown toggle.
 When clicked, the navbar expands vertically to show each visitable page, simultaneously showing which page you are on by highlighting your current location in red.